GithubAnant/GithubAnant/README.md

 </p>

 ## 💫 About Me
-Hi, I'm Anant from New Delhi.
-I've been coding since the 10th grade and love building impromptu projects — idea on day one, product by day three.
-I'm starting to get deeply involved in the world of machine learning and AI lately, while still jamming with Flutter when I need a quick app.
+Hi, I'm Anant.
+I live in New Delhi, India.
+I've been coding since the 10th grade and love building stuff.
+Mostly impromptu projects — idea on day one, product by day three.
+Expanding my skillset and learning new stuff each day.
+Lately, I'm starting to get deeply involved in the world of machine learning and AI.
+Other than that, I'm skilled in Flutter Framework, having built webapps, windows app and mobile apps with it.
 Always experimenting, always shipping 🛻💨

-Recently working on my biggest project ever — pictora.ai 🤫
+Recently been working on my biggest project ever — pictora.ai 🤫

 ## 💻 Tech Stack